GuineaBot3Labs/StarFox-AI/README.md

 # Update!

-This repository will probably use a modified version of OpenAI's "Gym-retro" in the future.
+This repository will probably use a [modified version of higan](https://github.com/GuineaBot3Labs/higan-env) to interface with, until then however, this project is post-poned.

 ## Setup (Documentation incomplete!) ##
 First off, you will have to install higan: